AqwamCreates/DataPredict/docs/API/Others/OneVsAll.md

 * maxNumberOfIterations: How many times should the model needed to be trained.

 * useNegativeOneBinaryLabel: Set whether or not if the negative labels uses -1 instead of 0.

-* targetTotalCost: The total cost at which the model stops training.

 #### Returns: